-Lisa Alexander, Executive Director
+Lisa Alexander, Executive Director (she/her/hers)

-Shaun Ananko, Director of Agriculture & Education
+Shaun Ananko, Director of Agriculture & Education (he/him/his)

 Through his experiences and studies, Shaun was also brought into the world of beekeeping in 2007 and has delved into apiary practice with an emphasis on treatment-free strategies for breeding strong and healthy bees.
 As the Grow It Green Farmer, Shaun teaches classes on the life cycle of honeybees and the crucial role they play in feeding our world through pollination.
-He now also has beehive sites in Morristown and Mendham, and offers mentoring and beehive management services throughout Northern New Jersey.
+He has a beehive site in Morristown at Early Street Community Garden and offers mentoring and beehive management services throughout Northern New Jersey.

-Tina Miller, Farm Educator
+Tina Miller, Farm Educator (she/ her/ hers)

 Tina has 20 years of teaching experience and has been with Grow It Green Morristown since 2017.
 Prior to being known as "Farmer Tina", she taught middle school science for 12 years and outdoor environmental education for 5 years.
 She graduated from Lafayette College with a BS Geology degree and Environmental Science minor.
 She also has her Masters degree in Education.
 She loves being able to give children the opportunity to try fresh, organic food and appreciate the beauty of nature at The Urban Farm or in their school gardens.
 She designs and implements farm-based programming for Pre-K through high school level students.
 She currently teaches field trips at The Urban Farm, provides on-site garden programming for four Morris area preschools, and teaches within numerous classrooms in the Morris School District.
 All in all, she educates more than 800 students per year.
 The goal of her programming is to provide the students with the knowledge, tools, and motivation to be life-long healthy eaters and stewards of the environment